MadeInChina/markdown/README.md

 #How to  generate this page
--  reveal-md readme.md --static ./
+-  reveal-md readme.md --theme league --static ./